longhorn/longhorn/enhancements/20220110-extend-csi-snapshot-to-support-longhorn-snapshot.md

 * Check if a Longhorn snapshot with the same name as the requested CSI snapshot already exists.
   If yes, return OK without taking a new Longhorn snapshot.
 * Take a new Longhorn snapshot.
 Encode the snapshotId in the format `snap://volume-name/snapshot-name`.
-  This snaphotId will be used in the later CSI CreateVolume and DeleteSnapshot call.
+  This snapshotId will be used in the later CSI CreateVolume and DeleteSnapshot call.

 In [CreateVolume function](https://github.com/longhorn/longhorn-manager/blob/878cfb868c568396d6ebfa4ce096c5d95d9b31e3/csi/controller_server.go#L63):
 * If the VolumeContentSource is a `VolumeContentSource_Snapshot` type, decode the snapshotId in the format from the above step.